control-owl/control-owl.github.io/_posts/2025-06-19-executable-hunt.md

 ## 2025-06-25

 I forgot so many things.
 Yesterday, I was missing a signature file.
-I implemented a GPG key on GitHub that only signs my entire built project and verifies that I am the last person to build it.
+I implemented a GPG key on GitHub that signs my entire built project and verifies that I am the last person to build it.

 If the key is missing, it means that somebody else builded this app and potentially compromised some processes.